chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Fix Virtualized Intel VT.md

 ![Windows features](assets/images/Window_features.png)

-Then restart the computer
+5. **Restart the computer**

-5. **Try to launch the PnetLab again**
+6. **Try to launch the PnetLab again**

 The PnetLab VM now should be able to run without the error message.
 However, since the `Hyper-V` is disabled, you will not be able to run any other Windows services that require `Hyper-V` such as Docker Desktop, WSL2, etc.

 References: https://youtu.be/p76EhflJ1l0?si=AdlQtFex8kG9Tvxi

-# Re-enable Hyper-V
+# II.
+Re-enable Hyper-V for other services

-In case you need to re-enable the `Hyper-V` for other services, e.g Docker Desktop, do steps in reverse order:
+In case you need to re-enable `Hyper-V` (after disabling it from the previous steps) for other services (e.g., Docker Desktop), follow these steps in order:

-1. Run Windows Powershell with administrator privilege and run:
+1. **Run Windows Powershell with administrator privilege and run**:

 ```shell
 bcdedit /set hypervisorlaunchtype auto